l465659833/webpLib/README.md

-support-library of WebP library for Android .
+support-library of WebP decode library for Android .

 ###HOW TO USE